At the end of this course, you will be able to:

 This training has been attended by PhD students from the University of Bordeaux since 2017 and by those of several other higher education and research institutions since 2018.
 It was introduced as a MOOC on FUN from November 2018.
 Nearly 10,000 learners register for training each year and more than 17,000 successfully obtained a follow-up certificate between November 2018 and July 2022.
 Among the very many learners who responded to the training evaluation questionnaire, a very large majority consider it useful and believe they have acquired new knowledge.

-This fifth session of the MOOC will be open continuously from September 1, 2022 until August 31, 2023.
+This sixth session of the MOOC will be open continuously from September 1, 2023 until August 31, 2024.

 As soon as it opens, you can set your own work pace and have access to all the educational content and fun and collaborative activities.
 You will discover a wide variety of tools: campus videos, professors' interviews by PhD students, interviews with experts, testimonials from PhD students, animations, interactive situations, tests to verify the knowledge acquired, films, discussions on forums to enrich your training experience, without forgetting additional resources to enable you to go further.
 Four support periods (« waves ») will be organized - one each trimester - and will allow you to ask your questions to the pedagogical team.
 More information is provided in the introductory section "Before you start".